memo/VolumeRunner/README.md

 This code was written in under one week, in an extreme rush.
-Use with caution
+It is messy with lots of irrelevant / out-dated code / experiments / tests lying around, commented out, or just not being used.
+Use with caution.

 Memo Akten, Daniel Berio © 2014

-(A lot of GLSL code borrowed from Inigo Quilez, [http://www.iquilezles.org/](http://www.iquilezles.org/) )

 Dependencies
 ============